-There has been quite a bit of controversy about edible marijuana (cannabis) in the news lately.
+There are a number of ways to consume marijuana.
+If you go on Badass Glass, you can see you can buy bongs, pipes, dab rigs, and much more.
+Each one has its own pros and cons so it’s up to the consumer to decide which they buy.
+But, there has been quite a bit of controversy about edible marijuana (cannabis) in the news lately.
 “Edibles” are most often referred to as any product intended to be consumed orally that also contains marijuana as an ingredient.
-These days there is a wide range of edible food types, including drinks, cookies, baked goods, candies, oils, butters and pills.
+These days there is a wide range of edible food types, including drinks, cookies, baked goods, oils, butters, pills, and most popular of all, gummies.
+You can find an example of the sorts of gummies available on the Finest Labs website.
 We are not here to discuss the controversy but to relay information on the consumption of edibles.

 A Selection of Edibles from Alpenglow Botanicals in Breckenridge